Acurisu/NieR-Replicant-ver.1.22474487139/README.md

 Unlocks all items, weapons and words.
 Be careful when doing this as it can prevent you from doing certain quests.

+### Quests

+Unlocks and sets all quests to complete.

 ### Combo

 This patch prevents losing combo unless you reload the game by either loading a save or going to another area.